 MEd in Special Education (Adapted Curriculum and Autism)

-Learn to teach students with moderate to severe autism and developmental disabilities.
-Training in this emphasis area prepares you to work with students working in an adapted curriculum, meaning they do not follow the typical general curriculum implemented in most classrooms.
+The adapted curriculum program prepares candidates to teach students with intellectual and developmental disabilities including moderate to severe autism.
+Students learning an adapted curriculum do not follow the typical general curriculum implemented in most classrooms.

 Highlights